Kevin’s notable representations have included:

-- Credit Suisse AG and its affiliates: Mr. Meade has represented Credit Suisse AG and various affiliates in litigation relating to syndicated loans that were made to real estate developers, including:
+- Credit Suisse AG and its affiliates: Kevin has represented Credit Suisse AG and various affiliates in litigation relating to syndicated loans that were made to real estate developers, including:

 - Blixseth v.
 Credit Suisse: Obtained summary judgment dismissing claims brought by a real estate developer in federal court in Colorado.
-Mr. Meade had primary responsibility for the summary judgment briefing.
+Kevin had primary responsibility for the summary judgment briefing.
 The Weil team had previously dismissed the majority of plaintiff’s claims on a motion to dismiss.

 - Credit Suisse Loan Funding LLC v.
 Highland Crusader Offshore Partners, L.P: Obtained a $77 million judgment on summary judgment arising from trades that an investor in several of the loans failed to settle.
-Mr. Meade had primary responsibility for the summary judgment briefing.
+Kevin had primary responsibility for the summary judgment briefing.

 - WL Ross & Co.
-LLC: Mr. Meade has represented WL Ross & Co.
+LLC: Kevin has represented WL Ross & Co.
 LLC and various affiliates in a variety of litigation, including: